RohitKumar-tech/Spotify-clone/README.md

 # Spotify Clone

-Spotify Clone made by only using HTML, CSS, JS.
+Spotify Clone frontend made by only using HTML, CSS, JS and the backend is made using php , mysql , google-firebase and implemented twitter,github and google api through google-firebase for authentication purpose.
 Spotify is a music streaming platform, where you can listen to your songs anywhere anytime you want!
 Enjoy

+This clone is a fully responsive project with both frontend and backend development.

+This clone contains a login page which backend is made using php and mysql and the website is hosted on hostinger.

 ## Working Application